Do I have to have a Deki account to sponsor a community group?

 What are the key changes?

 - Deki supporters will be Sponsors of community groups instead of individual entrepreneurs directly and will not be repaid their funds.

 - The loans will not come back to the UK.
 They will instead stay in the country that the loan was given.
-Our Field Partners will use repayments to fund more lending.
-Members of lending groups will receive 5 to 6 loans over 2-3 years.
-They will be able to apply to Deki for top loans as they grow.

 - Sponsorships are considered donations to Deki, enabling Deki to claim Gift Aid on eligible donations.
 This helps Deki cover costs of managing our Field Partner relationships without relying on additional fundraising from our supporters.